kyungjae-lee/website/notes/cpp-programming/introduction-to-standard-template-library.md

 ### Algorithms

-STL defines a collection of standalone functions that act on ranges of elements (iterators).
-They do various types of tasks:
+STL defines a collection of standalone functions that operate on ranges of elements using iterators.
+These functions perform a variety of tasks, including:

 * Non-modifying - Search, compare, count
 * Modifying - Copy, move, replace, fill, partition, sort, shuffle

-Having a good knowledge of what is available from the standard library will accelerate your programming and help you avoid re-solving low-level problems.
+Having a good knowledge of the standard library will accelerate your programming and help you avoid reinventing solutions to low-level problems.

 ### Containers

-The bread and butter of STL containers is hat most developers think of when they think of the C++ standard library.
-STL provides different categories of containers:
+The bread and butter of STL containers is what most developers think of when they refer to the C++ Standard Library.
+STL offers several categories of containers, each serving different use cases:

-* Sequence containers
+* Sequence Containers
-  * Contains sequences of homogeneous items that are accessed via indices.
+  * Store sequences of homogeneous elements accessed by index.
   * e.g., Vector, list, deque
-* Associative containers
+* Associative Containers
-  * Contains data in key-value pairs.
+  * Store data as key-value pairs.
-  * All keys have the same data type, and all values have the same data type, but the key and the value types can be different.
+  * All keys share the same type, and all values share the same type; however, key and value types can differ.
-  * Instead of items being stored and accessed by their index, they are stored and associated with their key.
+  * Elements are stored and accessed by their keys instead of indices.
   * e.g., Sets, maps
-* Adapter containers
+* Adapter Containers
-  * These are simply a different interface to an existing data type.
-For example, a stack might just be a deque on the backend with a more restricted API.
+  * Provide a modified interface over existing containers, often with restricted functionality.
+For example, a stack may use a deque internally but exposes a LIFO interface only.
   * e.g., Queue, stack

 ### Functions (Functors)

-STL provides function objects called functors that can be used just like functions.
-They achieve this by creating a class with an operator overload of the `operator()`.
-Some functionality they provide are:
+STL provides **function objects**, also known as **functors**, which behave like regular functions.
+A functor is implemented by defining a class that overloads the `operator()`.

-* Arithmetic
-* Comparison
-* Logical
+Some common types of functionality provided by standard functors include:

+- Arithmetic (e.g., `std::plus`, `std::minus`)
+- Comparison (e.g., `std::greater`, `std::less`)
+- Logical (e.g., `std::logical_and`, `std::logical_not`)

-These can be used anywhere a callable is expected.
+These functors can be used anywhere a callable is expected, such as in algorithms that accept predicates.

 ### Utilities

-Especially with the additions after C++11, there are several STL headers that don't really fall under a category and can be considered as utilities:
+Especially with the additions introduced in C++11 and beyond, the STL includes several headers that don't neatly fit into a specific category but are best considered utilities.
+These provide powerful tools to support modern C++ programming:

-* Threads - Facilities for creating multi-threaded programs.
+- `<thread>` – Facilities for creating and managing multi-threaded programs.
-* Iterators - Universal ways to access elements in containers.
+- `<iterator>` – Utilities for working with iterators, offering a universal way to access container elements.
-* Chrono (time) - Standard way to define and convert between times.
+- `<chrono>` – A standard way to represent, manipulate, and convert between time durations and points in time.
-* Any - Allows you to store any value into a container so they can become heterogeneous containers.

-* Memory - A way to avoid resource-owning pointers which removes the possibility of memory leaks from program.
+- `<any>` – Allows storage of values of any type, enabling the creation of heterogeneous containers.
+- `<memory>` – Smart pointers and memory management utilities that help prevent resource leaks and manage ownership safely.

 ## Understanding C++ Templates

-To understand the C++ STL, you must first understand C++ templates and what they offer programmers.
-Templates allow programmers to write generic C++ code that can apply to many different types of data.
+To understand the C++ Standard Template Library (STL), it's essential to first grasp **C++ templates** and their capabilities.
+Templates allow programmers to write **generic code** that can operate on a wide variety of data types without duplication.

 ### Example - Templated Class